En-achraf/Spy-Tool/README.md

 Requirements

-To use Spy Tool, you need the following:

-    Windows operating system.
+    Windows Operating System
-    ADB (Android Debug Bridge): Ensure adb is properly installed and available in the project directory (android/adb.exe).
+    Preconfigured ADB: The adb.exe should be available in the android/ folder inside the project directory.
-    Scrcpy: Download and install scrcpy from Genymobile/scrcpy.
-Make sure it is in your system path or project directory.
+    Preconfigured Scrcpy: Scrcpy should also be available and accessible from the project directory.

 How to Install